Implementing Mandatory Access Control with SELinux or AppArmor in Linux

 httpd_can_network_connect --> on

-User Roles and Levels − In SELinux, users are associated with roles, and roles are associated with domains.
+User Roles and Levels In SELinux, users are associated with roles, and roles are associated with domains.
 You can define what resources a user can access by assigning a particular role to that user.
-Furthermore, SELinux supports multi-level security.
-This means that you can specify security levels for both users and resources, creating a policy that allows only users with a certain level to access resources at the same level.
+Furthermore, SELinux supports multi-level security, allowing you to specify security levels for both users and resources.

 Conclusion